 This is a framework to analyze how race and ethnicity shape our experiences with power, access to opportunity, treatment, and outcomes.

 The conditions in which people are born, grow, live, work and age that impact health outcomes.
-These circumstances are shaped by the distribution of money, power, and resources at global, national, and local levels.
+These circumstances are shaped by the global, national and local distribution of money, power, and resources.
+They reflect community’s well-being and the factors that guide an individual’s everyday life.

 The normalization and legitimization of an array of dynamics – historical, cultural, institutional, and interpersonal – that routinely advantage Whites while producing cumulative and chronic adverse outcomes for people of color.